kk-spartans/scholars-cup/08 - Reliving It Up/07 - Preserving life for the future — seeds, samples, and survival.md

  - The file formats archive
  - A bunch of other books

-There was also a guide there to unpack the archive there
+There was also a guide there to unpack the archive there along with the te